unitfactory/api/docs/guidelines.md

  - `401` - Unauthorized, invalid or missing access token
  - `403` - Forbidden, not allowed to access this resource
  - `404` - Not Found, resource not found
- - `429` - Too Many Requets, rate limiting
+ - `429` - Too Many Requests, client has reached the API rate limit
  - `500` - Internal Server Error, something went wrong on our end

 ### Content-Type & Accept headers